Principal research concentrations within the Center for Anatomical Sciences include:

 - ITR Imaging Center: A part of the new 20,000 square foot Clinical Core in the Institute for Translational Research (ITR), the Imaging Center houses two Siemens Biograph Vision 450 PET/CT scanners and two Siemens MAGNETOM Vida MRI scanners for research purposes.

 - UNTHSC Discovery Centers: A part of the UNTHSC “Open Innovation Initiative”, the two Discovery Centers on campus provide shared laboratory space for students and faculty to access state-of-the-art equipment not available in most research labs.

 - UNTHSC Microscopy Core: Equipped with high-powered confocal (laser scanning) microscopes and accompanying image analysis workstations, the Microscopy Core is available for use by all UNTHSC researchers (training is provided).

-The Center for Anatomical Sciences offers both M.S. and Ph.D. degrees in Anatomy through the Structural Anatomy and Rehabilitation Sciences (SARS) Graduate Program.
+The Center for Anatomical Sciences offers both M.S. and Ph.D. degrees in Biomedical Sciences with a specialization in the Structural Anatomy and Rehabilitation Sciences (SARS) discipline.
 Our graduate students pursue anatomy-based research as applied to fields such as biological anthropology, evolutionary biology, rehabilitation sciences, orthopedics, and/or the scholarship of anatomy education.

 While the Center for Anatomical Sciences does not offer a Bachelor’s degree in Anatomy, undergraduate students from other universities are routinely involved in CAS research projects.
 In particular, CAS supports undergraduate participation in research through the SOAR (Summer Opportunities in Anatomy Research) program, which provides a $4,000 stipend for students to conduct 10 weeks of anatomy-focused research under the guidance of CAS faculty.